F5Networks/f5-appsvcs-extension/docs/declarations/profiles.rst

 `````````````````````````````````````````
 .. sidebar:: :fonticon:`fa fa-info-circle fa-lg` Version Notice:

    Support for creating RSTP profiles in a declaration is available in AS3 3.43 and later.

 This updated example shows how you can create an RTSP profile in a declaration using BIG-IP AS3 3.43 and later.
 In previous versions of BIG-IP AS3, you could reference an existing profile, but not create one.
 For information on RTSP, see |rtspref|; for information on the RTSP profile, see the |rtspdoc|.

 See |rtsp| in the Schema Reference for AS3 options and usage.

+..
+IMPORTANT:: In the following example, the **algLogProfile** and **logPublisher** properties require the CGNAT module to be provisioned and BIG-IP version to be 15.1 or higher.

 This declaration creates the following objects on the BIG-IP: